dotnet/android/Documentation/guides/BuildProcess.md

 The [Signing Properties](#Signing_Properties) are also relevant when packaging Release applications.

+-   **AndroidAotProfiles** &ndash; A string property which allows the developer to add AOT profiles from the command line.
+It is semicolon or comma separated list of absolute paths.

+    Added in Xamarin.Android 10.1.

 -   **AndroidApkDigestAlgorithm** &ndash; A string value which specifies the digest algorithm to use with `jarsigner -digestalg`.